 2. They have devious hunting strategies

 Some species ambush their prey or stalk prey until they're close enough to pounce — or they simply chase their prey down.
 But these strategies require the predator going to the prey.
 The larger Pacific striped octopus takes a different approach: it pranks its prey, tricking the victim into running toward the predator.

 Roy Caldwell, a professor of integrative biology at the University of California Berkeley, told Berkeley News, "I’ve never seen anything like it.
 Octopuses typically pounce on their prey or poke around in holes until they find something.
 When this octopus sees a shrimp at a distance, it compresses itself and creeps up, extends an arm up and over the shrimp, touches it on the far side and either catches it or scares it into its other arms."
 Sneaky devil.

-They shape-shift into toxic fish and sea snakes
+3. They can shape-shift into toxic fish and sea snakes

 If you can't hide under a rock somewhere, hide in plain sight.
 That seems to be the motto of mimic octopuses.
 There are at least 15 different species of mimic octopus, which have the ability to contort their eight-armed bodies into the shapes of other animals that predators typically want to avoid, such as poisonous flatfish, lionfish, jellyfish or even sea snakes.